Ph.D. Degree Requirements

 • PSCI 7085 Introduction to Data Analysis

-• Two courses each are required in the major field, 2nd and 3rd fields
+• A minimum of three courses each are required in each of the major and minor fields

 The primary purpose of the qualifying paper is to demonstrate the student’s ability to independently identify an important question in political science and to bring relevant theory and evidence to bear in evaluating that topic.
 The genesis of the ideas in this paper may come from a variety of sources.
 For example, students may rework a seminar paper, condense and elaborate prior M.A. work undertaken at C.U. or elsewhere, or start an entirely new project.